Recently I heard someone claim that inflation was caused by the central bank printing money.

 The main risk of QE is that with more cash flying around, it becomes worth less, causing people to charge more and thus inflation.

-Should you be worried about inflation during the coronavirus pandemic?
+Should you be worried about inflation?

 Don’t be worried.